ekfun/hardestplatformergh/README.md

 # Notes
-GH is WAY faster, almost instantly.
+GH is WAY faster, almost instantly it gave me the code.